[7] An Optimistic Take: AI's Augmentation of Software Professionals

 The narrative that AI will replace programmers is not new.
 This idea has pervaded movies, books, and news stories for decades dating back to the beginnings of the first wave of AI research in the 1950s following the Dartmouth Conference in 1956 (the event where the term "artificial intelligence" was first coined).
 In 1984, the Australian newspaper The Age published an article entitled "Researchers coming with some provocative hi-tech findings", in which the author details the opinions of two Stanford University professors, Henry Levin and Russell Rumberger, who studied employment statistics and concluded that "high technology is no panacea for unemployment... high technology will reduce the skills required by workers in the next decade because machines will do the work.
 Creativity and innovation by many individual workers will suffer."
 The article goes on to quote another Stanford computer science professor, Edward Feigenbaum, a prominent artificial intelligence researcher who at the time said:

-"One of the worst pieces of advice you can give youngsters today is to
+"One of the worst pieces of advice you can give youngsters today is to become a computer programmer.
+Automation of software development will take place in this decade and the 1990s."

 Obviously, the likes of Bill Gates, Linus Torvalds, and countless other software professionals who have made their careers in the decades since would beg to differ.
 More recently, in 2018, McKinsey & Company, a global management consulting firm, predicted that 800 million jobs would be lost to automation by 2030.
 In countless media outlets since, the narrative has been repeated and amplified.